The Mark of Zorro chapter 4 Swords clash and Pedro explains

 “By the saints!”
 Sergeant Gonzales roared, the words coming from between his lips like peals of thunder.
 “It is beyond the endurance of any man!
 You——my friend—”

 “Wine—or I choke!”
-Gonzales howled.
-“Don Diego, you are my good friend, and I will cross swords with any man who belittles you!
+Gonzales howled. “, you are my good friend, and I will cross swords with any man who belittles you!
 But do not try me too far this night—”

 “I fail to understand,” said.
 “I have but asked you to tell me the story of the fight—how you mocked him as you battled; how you pressed him back at will, and presently ended it by running him through—”